-In terms of raw material, while forestry has generally been deemed essential during the COVID-19 outbreak, new construction is not considered essential in many areas.
-While this has impacted some of the sawmills, we have not experienced a noticeable impact to date as there are sawmills continuing to produce poles and crossties to maintain their operations and cash flow.
-According to the RTA, the outlook is favorable for the adequate availability of logs over the current six to twelve-month period.
-To the extent that demand remains as forecasted, we can build our untreated tie inventory and have higher levels of dry crosstie inventory ready for future treatment.
+In terms of raw material, while forestry has generally been deemed essential during the COVID-19 outbreak, new construction is not considered essential in certain states.
+While this has impacted some of the sawmills, we have not experienced a noticeable impact to date as most sawmills are continuing to produce poles and crossties to maintain their operations and cash flow.
+The RTA reports that the availability of logs is near the ideal rate, as is the outlook for log availability over the next six to 12 months.
+We are reducing crosstie purchases to be more in line with prior year levels for the remainder of 2020 in order to stabilize inventory levels.
+In addition, we are receiving more dry ties from third parties for certain Class I customers and that should help maintain year-over-year treating levels in the second half of 2020.

-To date, all but one of our Class I customers have indicated that they expect to maintain their tie replacement programs for 2020; however these plans may change due to highly uncertain and unpredictable economic environment.
+To date, all but one of our Class I customers have indicated that they expect to maintain their tie replacement programs for 2020; however these plans may change in future months due to a highly uncertain and unpredictable economic environment.
 From a long-term perspective, we believe there remains a need for sustained investment in infrastructure and capacity expansion.
 We believe that with our vertical integration capabilities in wood treatment and strong customer relationships, we will ultimately benefit from increased demand.